ariannaordona/Mad_Tap/README.md

 ====================================

-DATABASE (WIP to connect app to database, current all hard coded)
+DATABASE (WIP to connect app to database, currently all hard coded)
+- Database needs work, specifically images.
+Otherwise, code is easy to generate from existing excel and queries are basic
+- Database will be MySQL (because I am familiar with it)

 CHARACTERS
 Name